Constrained State Estimation -- A Review: Unconstrained State Estimation

-For the nonlinear model, the extended Kalman filter (EKF) was formulated by a linearization procedure of nonlinear functions $f_t(x_t)$ and $h_t(x_t)$, using the Taylor series expansion.
-The error covariance is propagated in time using the linearized functions, whereas the state estimate are propagated using nonlinear functions.
-Specifically, eqs. (\ref{eqnKFPrediction:a}) and (\ref{eqnKFUpdata:b}) will use nonlinear functions $ \V{f}(x) $ and $ \V{h}{x} $, while all other relations utilize linearized forms of these functions (first-order Taylor series expansion) evaluated at the estimated state $ \hat{x}_t^+ $ \cite{Jazwinski_Book_1970}, \cite{Simon_Book_2006}.
-However, computational complexity for calculation of Hessian matrices may prohibit its use \cite{Simon_Book_2006}.
-In addition, the linearization of nonlinear system and measurement models may induce errors in the estimation of the state, and in the worst-case, the filter may diverge especially for highly nonlinear function \cite{Julier_UKF_2004}.
+The computational complexity for the calculation of $F_t$ and $H_t$ matrices may prohibit the use of EKF in some applications \cite{Simon_Book_2006}.
+Furthermore, the linearization of nonlinear systems may introduce errors in the estimation of the state, and in the worst-case, the filter may diverge especially for highly nonlinear systems \cite{Julier_UKF_2004}.